 So put any preconceptions to one-side.
-For all its multi-national mix-up, bi-lingual pretensions, and pompous post-war architecture, in its heart Brussels has kept true to the spirit of the strange cultural fusion that is Belgium.
-So if you're coming to Belgium for something a bit deeper than a post-stag hangover, you'd do well to reconsider relegating the capital city to just a point of entry for your Belgian stay-over.
+For all its multi-national mix-up and pompous post-war architecture, in its heart Brussels has kept true to the spirit of the cultural fusion that is Belgium.
+So if you're coming to Belgium for something a bit deeper than a post-stag hangover, you'd do well to consider making the capital city more than just a point of entry for your Belgian stay-over.
 Better by far to make your stay fit around Brussels.

-Brussels is not just the capital of Belgium (and of the EU), its biggest city (at over 1 million citizens), and the home of a quiver of international organizations (NATO, the European Commission, the European Parliament and, of course, the European Brewery Convention), it's also the most diverse of Belgium's big cities.
+Brussels is also the most diverse of Belgium's big cities, by far.
 Although three-quarters of its population are classed as Belgian nationals, most were not born here.
-A third of Brusseleers call themselves Brusselaar (from Flanders) or Bruxellois (from Wallonia), but a third originally came from France and other European countries.
-And another third were born as far afield as the Congo or Rwanda, Morocco or Turkey.
+A third of Brusseleers call themselves Brusselaar (Dutch-speaking Belgian) or Bruxellois (French=speaking Belgian), but a third originally came from France and other European countries.
+And another third were born as far afield as Congo or Rwanda, Morocco or Turkey.

 Belgian brewers victorious in Brussels Beer Challenge